IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb_pool.rst

     Descriptive text of the load balancer pool

-  healthcheck_subnets (False, list, None)
+  monitor (False, str, None)
-    Health check subnet crn of VSIs

-  origins (True, list, None)
-    (Required for new resource) Origins info
+    The ID of the load balancer monitor to be associated to this pool

   notification_channel (False, str, None)
     The notification channel,It is a webhook url

-  instance_id (True, str, None)
-    (Required for new resource) Instance Id

-  healthy_origins_threshold (False, int, None)
-    The minimum number of origins that must be healthy for this pool to serve traffic

   healthcheck_region (False, str, None)
     Health check region of VSIs

+  healthcheck_subnets (False, list, None)
+    Health check subnet crn of VSIs

   enabled (False, bool, None)